-In keeping with the special character of PUC, students are expected to attend a specified number of worship and vesper services, all of which are planned to stimulate a growing relationship with Jesus and maturity in Christian living.
+In keeping with the special character of PUC, students are expected to attend a specified number of worship and community services, all planned to stimulate a growing relationship with Jesus and maturity in Christian living.

-You may participate in a variety of other religious activities: small group Bible study, the Student Missionary program, short-term mission opportunities, off- and on-campus service groups, and retreats.
+You may participate in a variety of other religious activities: small group Bible study, the Student Missionary program, shortterm mission opportunities, off- and on-campus service groups, and retreats.
 These activities provide opportunities for you to be active in service to God and humanity.